 Kaza is accessible from different destinations by road, rail and air routes.
 The journey by bus or taxi from Manali takes 2 days.
 Alternatively, tourists can fly from Kullu, Dharamshala, Dehradun or Shimla.

 Being a predominantly Buddhist area, Tibetan cuisine is the most served and consumed food in Kaza.
 The steaming hot food is quite tasty.

 What type of clothing should the tourists carry while visiting Kaza?

-Kaza is a cold climate region and winters as well as nights witness harsh climatic conditions.
-However, the day temperatures during the tourist season are usually in around 25 degree celsius while night temperatures slip down up to 3 degrees.
-It makes necessary to pack both, woollens as well as normal.
+Kaza is a cold climate region and winters, as well as nights, witness harsh climatic conditions.
+However, the day temperatures during the tourist season are usually around 25 degrees celsius while night temperatures slip down up to 3 degrees.
+It makes it necessary to pack both, woollens as well as normal.

 Looking To Book A Holiday Package?

 Places To Visit In Nagpur Places To Visit In Jalgaon Places To Visit In Diveagar